OWASP/www-policy/operational/membership.md

 **Student Membership** Dues $20 per year.
 Full-time students may apply for this discounted membership.
 This membership cannot be set to auto-renew.

-## Honorary Membership
+## Lifetime Honorary Membership

+This Global Board of Directors initiave, Lifetime Honorary Membership will be awarded to long-time contributors to the OWASP cause and activities.
+The Lifetime Honorary Membership program will work as following:
+- Each year up to three Lifetime Honorary Memberships may be granted.
+- Nominations will be accepted from Staff, the Board, or other Leaders.
+Individuals cannot nominate themselves.
+- Nominees will have been a leader and member of the Foundation for at least ten years and have held more than one type of leadership role.
+- Each nominee is confirmed by majority vote of the Global Board of Directors each year at the October meeting.

 ## Individual Membership Benefits
-Ongoing Support of our work
+- Ongoing Support of our work
-Discounted Conference Fees
+- Discounted Conference Fees
+- Vote in OWASP Elections
-Corporate owasp.org email address
+- Corporate owasp.org email address
-Priority access to Travel Grants
+- Priority access to Travel Grants
-And many others...
+- And many others...

-## Corporate Membership Benefits